avanwyk/pso-platform-benchmarks/cc/README.md

 # C/C++ PSO
 C++ based implementation of the Particle Swarm Optimization algorithm.
-The code is functional in style and uses the [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) linear algebra library.
+The code uses the [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) linear algebra library.

 ## Implementation
 The algorithm implemented is the synchronous modified gbest PSO with the inertia term as per: